distcode/Az-500/Drafts/EntraIDSignIn-in-AzureVM.md

 This configuration shows you the client-side configuration so you could use the windows logon screen for signing in.

 >Note: Important: Remote connection to VMs that are joined to Microsoft Entra ID is allowed only from Windows 10 or later PCs that are either Microsoft Entra registered (minimum required build is 20H1) or Microsoft Entra joined or Microsoft Entra hybrid joined to the same directory as the VM.

+1. In the Azure portal, download the RDP-file for connecting to your VM.
+2. Double click it to connect.

+> Note: In this case you could use the IP address of your machine and not necessarilly the hostname.